The Skorton Center for Health Initiatives trains future health professionals through Public Health Fellowships and student internships.

-The Public Health Fellows position was created in 2011 to reflect the emerging public health approach to college student health.
+The Public Health Fellows position was created to reflect the emerging public health approach to college student health.
 Since 2011, Public Health Fellows have enhanced Cornell Health’s outreach and educational efforts, and have made significant contributions to campus health initiatives.

 Public Health Fellows: